nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/classes-intro.md

 > You are probably used to being able to print out the entire object in JS to the console like this: `Console.WriteLine(chosenProduct)`.
 If you try this in your C# program (and I recommend you do!), you will see that you don't get the same behavior.
 We will cover how to modify this later.

+We should be able to run our program now.
+Try it and see what it does!

 ## ✍️ Reflections
 1. In this chapter we introduced the idea of a class, and a class _instance_.
 This can be a hard concept to grasp at first, so it can be helpful to think of metaphors for what it means.
 We have already mentioned a class as a _blueprint_ or a _template_ for making an object.
 Another important word we mentioned is _model_ (as in, data model).
 This can also be instructive in thinking about what a class is.
 For example, if I own a particular model of car, like a Honda Accord, many other people also own the same model of car.
 Each individual car is an _instance_ of the Honda Accord model.
 We could express creating an Accord for Jim in code like this:
 ```csharp